Moesif/apidocs/source/includes/collector-api/_users-api.md

 We recommend using database ids instead of simple email addresses or usernames, because database ids never change.

 - A `session_token` is an API key or [JSON Web Tokens's](https://jwt.io/introduction/) (JWT) that expires after a short duration.
 Unlike user ids, session tokens, are __transient__.
-Thus the same user can be associated with many API keys and tokens over the lifetime of the user.
+Thus, the same user can be associated with many API keys and tokens over the lifetime of the user.

 |Name|Type|Required|Description|